← writing

 so we want Δw\Delta\mathbf{w} to have a big positive dot product with yxy\mathbf{x}.

-if you hold the step size fixed (say, Δw=1\|\Delta\mathbf{w}\| = 1), the dot product Δw(yx)=Δwxcosθ\Delta\mathbf{w}^\top (y\mathbf{x}) = \|\Delta\mathbf{w}\|\,\|\mathbf{x}\|\cos\theta is maximized at θ=0\theta = 0 — when Δw\Delta\mathbf{w} points in the same direction as yxy\mathbf{x}.
+if you hold the step size fixed (say, Δw=1\|\Delta\mathbf{w}\| = 1), the dot product Δw(yx)=Δwxcosθ\Delta\mathbf{w}^\top (y\mathbf{x}) = \|\Delta\mathbf{w}\|\,\|\mathbf{x}\|\cos\theta is maximized at θ=0\theta = 0 — when Δw\Delta\mathbf{w} points in the same direction as yxy\mathbf{x}. just like the flashlight beam in 1.3, we want to physically rotate the weights to point exactly at the missed example.

 ww+ηyx{\ww \mathbf{w}} \leftarrow {\ww \mathbf{w}} + \eta \cdot y \cdot {\xx \mathbf{x}}